A well-crafted instructional designer resume can help you stand out from other applicants so you can land your dream job.

 As you describe your duties and skills, without being obvious or copying word for word, try to use the words and phrases in the job description or ad, and state the exact name of the position on your instructional designer resume.

 6. Describe the impacts of your work

-Instead of offering a list of generic duties (e.g. “curriculum development”), it’s better to include solid bullet points and a few brief statements that describe what you did.
+Instead of offering a list of generic duties (e.g. “training curriculum development” or “instructional systems design”), it’s better to include solid bullet points and a few brief statements that describe what you did.

 Rather than stating that you assessed learners’ needs, briefly describe how you did it.

 For example, rather than stating that I “assessed needs,” it might be better to say, “Developed an online survey that enabled 500 employees to share their learning needs within one week.”